tinymce/tinymce-docs/_new_content_templates/configuration-option-setting.md

 {% endif %}

 Type
-: String, Boolean, Number, Function, Object, Array,or Regexp
+: String, Boolean, Number, Function, Object, Array, or Regexp

 {% comment %} Remove "Possible values" where there is not a discrete set of possible values {% endcomment%}
 Possible values